bizz84/SwiftyStoreKit/README.md

 - Consumable in app purchases
 - Free subscriptions for Newsstand

+## Changelog

+### Version 0.2.6

+* Retrieve multiple products info at once.
+Introduces the new `retrieveProductsInfo()` API call, which takes a set of product IDs and returns a struct with information about the corresponding SKProducts.
+[Related issue #21](https://github.com/bizz84/SwiftyStoreKit/issues/21)

+### Version 0.2.5

+* The `restorePurchases()` completion closure has been changed to return all restored purchases can be returned in one call.
+[Related issue #18](https://github.com/bizz84/SwiftyStoreKit/issues/18)

+### Version 0.2.4

+* Carthage compatible
+* Fixed Swift 2.2 warnings

+### Previous versions

+* Receipt verification
+* OS X support

 ## Implementation Details
 In order to make a purchase, two operations are needed: